Open NowMixed2026-2027

 What is the Early Childhood Education and Care (ECEC) Workforce Paid Practicum Grant Opportunity Guidelines (2026-2027)?

 The Early Childhood Education and Care (ECEC) Workforce Paid Practicum Grant Opportunity Guidelines (2026-2027) is a mixed grant offered by Department of Education in Australia, providing $1K – $10K in funding.
-This grant provides a wage subsidy to early childhood education and care services so employees can take paid leave while undertaking their paid practicum.
-It is a demand driven opportunity for approved Child Care Subsidy receiving ECEC providers across Australia.
+This grant provides a wage subsidy to early childhood education and care services so employees can take paid leave while undertaking their practicum.
+It is a demand-driven opportunity for approved Child Care Subsidy receiving ECEC services across Australia.

 2